Wicker Introduces Legislation Allowing States to Challenge Federal Regulations

-WASHINGTON, DC – U.S. Senator Roger Wicker (R-Miss.) introduced legislation today that would allow state officials to challenge federal regulations issued by government agencies before rules could be implemented.
-Under S. 1842, the ‘Restoring the 10th Amendment Act,’ any rule proposed by a federal agency would be subject to constitutional challenges if state officials determine the rule infringes upon powers reserved to the states under the 10th Amendment.
+WASHINGTON, DC – U.S. Senator Roger Wicker (R-Miss.) introduced legislation today that would provide special standing for state officials to challenge federal regulations issued by government agencies.
+Under the legislation, any rule proposed by a federal agency would be subject to constitutional challenges if state officials determine the rule infringes upon powers reserved to the states under the 10th Amendment.

 The 10th Amendment reads, "The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people."

-Under Wicker’s legislation, governors, lieutenant governors, and majority or minority leaders in state legislatures could challenge federal rules and regulations before implementation.
+Under Wicker’s legislation, governors, lieutenant governors, and majority or minority leaders in state legislatures can challenge rules and regulations of federal agencies.
 Once a challenge is filed by a designated state official, the agency would have 15 days to withdraw the rule or release a written statement certifying the constitutionality of the rule under the 10th Amendment.
-The federal agencies would be required to publicly post and notify states of all challenges filed.
+The federal agencies would be required to post publicly and notify states of all challenges filed.

-Wicker pointed to the President’s health care law as one of the most prominent examples of federal intrusion into the rights of states and the people.
-The health care law has given unelected bureaucrats the power to write the many rules and regulations required by Obamacare.
+In a speech on the Senate floor, Wicker pointed to the President’s health care law as one of the most prominent examples of federal intrusion into the rights of states and the people.
+The new health care law creates 159 bureaucracies and gives unelected bureaucrats the power to write the many rules and regulations required to implement Obamacare.

 “Repealing Obamacare remains one of my top priorities and until we can achieve that goal, I am fighting to stop harmful regulations from going into effect under the new law,” added Wicker.
 “This bill would give state officials another tool to challenge the unconstitutional overreach of the federal government.”